CSCfi/csc-user-guide/docs/computing/compiling.md

 There are currently three MPI environments available: **hpcx-mpi**, **mpich**, and **intel-mpi**.
 We recommend to start with **hpcx-mpi**, and try then others if your applications does not work or performs badly.
 All MPI implementations can be used with both Intel and GNU compiler suites.
-With the PGI compiler for GPUs one can use **hpcx-mpi** and **mpich**.
+PGI compiler cannot at the moment be used with MPI.
 The MPI environments are used via `module load` i.e.
 ```bash
 module load hpcx-mpi
 ```